-Rules & Requirements Making Connections Gen Ed: SS, US.
+Making Connections Gen Ed: SS, US.
+Grading Status: Letter grade.

 PLCY 352H.
 Honors Seminar on Public Policy and Global Affairs.
 3 Credits.

 This is a graded seminar course that focuses on a study of domestic and international affairs within the United States policy-making process.
 This seminar is taught in Washington, DC.
 Students must apply for this program with UNC Study Abroad.